Welcome to our Traditional Arts & Rituals schedule

-Sunday 9 July 10 am to 3 pm in the Art Studio by donation.
+Sunday 9 September 10:00am to 3:00pm in the Art Studio.
+By donation.

 Tsa Tsa Painting

 Tsa-tsas are a form of Buddhist art that has flourished for centuries in the Himalayas, most notably Tibet.
-Like many Tibetan sacred objects, they are iconographic forms of various buddhas.
-Often, students are given a commitment to make 100,000 tsa-tsas of a particular buddha or meditational deity during their lifetime.
+Like many Tibetan sacred objects, they are iconographic forms of various Buddhas.
+Often, students are given a commitment to make 100,000 tsa-tsas of a particular Buddha or meditational deity during their lifetime.

-Sunday 2 July 10 am to 3 pm in the Art Studio by donation.
+Sunday 2 September 1:00pm to 4:00pm in the Art Studio.
+By donation.